Dimezis/Connect-Four/README.md

 2) Send command `NAME your_nick_name`.
 It will be displayed in the statistics.
 You will receive `SUCCESS` response

 3) Send command `JOIN channel_name`, where `channel_name` is an arbitrary String.
 It's used to connect 2 opponents to a single channel to play with each other.
-As a response, you will receive either `SUCCESS` or `CHANNEL_IS_FULL`, if the corresponding channel already has 2 players in game
+As a response, you will receive either `SUCCESS` or `CHANNEL_IS_FULL`, if the corresponding channel already has 2 players in game.
+You can't join other channel after this or during the game.

-4) When both players are connected to same channel, you will receive Message `NEW_GAME`.
+4) When both players are connected to the same channel, they will receive Message `NEW_GAME`.
 This informs you, that you should reset your game board state.
 You can receive this message at any time, for example on a new round or when your opponent is changed

 5) One of the players will receive `YOUR_MOVE` Message.
 After this you can send the command to put a disc into some column